 The solution?
 Just mix it.

-Today, having things is seen as the ultimate way to express yourself, which is what the fascist corporate world wants.
+Never subscribe completely to any ideology.
+Tunnel vision is a byproduct of ego thinking and the need to establish your way as the best.
 Being offended by someone’s statements regarding “your” training methods is the equivalent of fighting over smartphone brands.